Multimodal Language Models See Better When They Look Shallower: Related Work

-Serving as the ``eyes'' of Multimodal Large Language Models (MLLMs), the vision encoder sets the upper limit of the model’s perceptual capabilities.
-If certain information is absent from the representation, theoretically, the model cannot correctly answer questions that rely on this information as prior knowledge.
-CLIP, through image-text contrastive learning effectively aligns visual representation with text space and is widely adopted as the visual encoder in models such as LLaVA \cite{liu2023llava,liu2023improvedllava}, Qwen-VL \cite{bai2023qwen}, Flamingo \cite{alayrac2022flamingo}, and BLIP \cite{li2023blip}.
+\paragraph{Visual Encoder in Multimodal LLMs} Serving as the ``eyes'' of MLLMs, the vision encoder sets the upper bound of the model’s perceptual capabilities.
+CLIP, through image-text contrastive learning effectively aligns visual representation with text space and is widely adopted as the visual encoder in models such as LLaVA \cite{liu2023llava,liu2023improvedllava}, Qwen-VL \cite{wang2024qwen2}, Flamingo \cite{alayrac2022flamingo}, and BLIP \cite{li2023blip}.
 Other foundational vision models, such as DINOv2 \cite{oquab2023dinov2}, SigLIP \cite{zhai2023sigmoidlosslanguageimage}, ConvNeXT \cite{liu2022convnet2020s}, are also utilized to build MLLMs.
-In this paper, we selected the widely used CLIP-ViT model as the focus of our layer-wise analysis.
+In this paper, we select the widely used CLIP-ViT model as the focus of our layer-wise analysis. \paragraph{Visual Layer Selection} Recent studies have explored incorporating shallow visual features within the ViT of multimodal language models, such as DenseConnector~\cite{yao2024dense}, MMFuser~\cite{cao2024mmfuser}. \citet{lin2025multilayervisualfeaturefusion} have further investigated internal fusion strategies by integrating multiple visual layers with language representations, highlighting the critical role of visual layer selection in effective multimodal integration.